mandyhirphode/Ybi-Foundation-Projects/README.md

 Hill and Valley Prediction Project
   I am excited to share my latest machine learning project focused on predicting hill and valley features in terrain data.
 This project involves building a model to classify whether a given point in a landscape is part of a hill or a valley.
-The complete project, including code and analysis, is available on [GitHub](https://github.com/yourusername/Hill_and_Valley_Prediction) and [Kaggle](https://www.kaggle.com/yourusername/Hill_and_Valley_Prediction).

  Project Highlights:
 - Objective: Develop a model to accurately predict hill and valley features using terrain data.